 Workchoice’s flagship event is Workchoice Day.
 This is an annual event that informs, educates, and inspires senior school students through real-world workplace experiences and talks from motivational speakers.

 Workchoice also offers Teachers Workchoice Day, which is a similar programme but aimed at school teachers.
 The programme equips teachers with the industry knowledge and connections to help their students make informed career choices.

 Please visit the Workchoice website to find out more about Workchoice Days and what Workchoice does.

 Gateway is a government initiative that helps high school students transition from school to work.
 The programme gives students a taste of the working world while they are at school, combining on-job experience with structured learning.

 Skills is responsible for workplace training in more than 20 industries.
-Through Gateway, we build and maintain a pipeline of talented young people to keep these industries flourishing.
+Through Gateway, the schools and Skills together can build and maintain a pipeline of talented young people to keep these industries flourishing.

 Gateway is perfect for senior high school students who are committed to taking the first steps into their career.
 It’s also a great opportunity for businesses to promote themselves to potential future staff, while educating them about the career options on offer.